rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 If the action is pause, then the currently playing media should be paused, with the frames on-screen and the video decoder ready to resume.

-If the action is resume, then the currently paused media should resume.
+If the action is play, and the current media is paused, then the currently paused media should resume.

+If the action is play, and there is something playbable selected, then playback of the selected asset should be initiated.

 If the action is replay, then the currently paused media should restart from the beginning.
 This should work even if the decoder has finished,